Aoshua/identity-server-prototype/README.md

 # Identity Server Prototype
-The purpose of the prototype is to stand up a proof of concept of an Identity Server/Provider built on IdentityServer4 that can provide authentication to the following applications:
+The purpose of the prototype is to stand up a proof of concept of an Identity Server/Provider built on IdentityServer4 that can provide authentication to a Vue client app.
-1. A .NET 6 Web API
-2. A Vue Web App
-3. ArcGIS/Esri

 ## Setup
 1. Run migrations for the main db context: `cd Prototype.Identity` then `dotnet ef database update -c PrototypeIdentityDbContext`